Sport fishermen know that when it comes to landing a trophy fish, all anyone wants to talk about is the blue marlin.

 Puerto Vallarta in Mexico isn’t just a favorite spot for spring breakers, but sport fishermen as well.
 The Gulf of Mexico has plenty of big fish patrolling the deeps—mainly, giant schools of yellowfin tuna.

 The current world record for yellowfin tuna caught in this area was set in 2019, coming in at 450 pounds.
 Tuna season runs from May to February, so there is plenty of time to find a massive yellowfin and reel it in.

 5. Nova Scotia, Canada

-If you are looking for a true challenge—a real fight—then travel to Nova Scotia and attempt to hook a bluefin tuna.
+If you are looking for a true challenge—a real fight—then travel to Nova Scotia in Canada for an attempt to hook a bluefin tuna.

 Built like a torpedo with retractable fins, the bluefin is a northern Atlantic apex predator.
 The bluefin is the largest species of tuna, weighing in routinely at 1,000 pounds.
 They migrate to all oceans and can dive down to 3,000 feet, making them elusive creatures at times.
 With a lifespan of up to 40 years, bluefin tuna have plenty of time to grow into giants.